9ae/ace/wiki/vault/c.vio.major.md

 ---
 # Arc

+Allegory to discovering my own abilities througout highschool.
+We skipped freshmen year (when Vio came to Ixan).
+Act 1: Sophmore year ~ Chaos! call to action
+Act 2: Junior year ~ Training montagues
+Act 3: Senior year ~ lost penultimate battle, darkest hour, dusting off to fight final battle

+*How does the Lessa plot challenge her to grown?*
+She is confronted with her own hypocracy.

 *What do they believe in?*
 Forgiveness
 > Not forgiving is turning your back on a friend.
 Now your enemy may stab you at anytime.